Tim Kramer

-Douglas Murrell Cooper, known professionally as Tim Kramer (born 1952 or 1958, died April 16, 1992) was a gay porn star, escort and health business owner best known for the 1983 homoerotic film Gayracula among his films.
+Douglas Murrell Cooper (February 2, 1958 – April 16, 1992), known professionally as Tim Kramer, was a gay porn star, escort and health business owner best known for his role in the 1983 homoerotic film Gayracula.

 Early life

 Douglas Cooper was born on February 2, 1958, in Milton, Cabell County, West Virginia.
-Later, he attended high school in Columbus, Ohio, and upon graduation moved to Fort Dale, Florida, where he began to model for Target Studios.
+Later, he attended high school in Columbus, Ohio, and upon graduation moved to Fort Lauderdale, Florida, where he began to model for Target Studios.

 Career

 Later, he moved to San Francisco, where he continued his career working for Falcon Studios.
 Among the early films he appeared are Ship Shape and Blackout for Target Studios and Biker Liberty for Falcon Studios.
 During the late seventies and early eighties, he made about a dozen feature-length films including Big Summer Surprise, Style, Giants II, Gayracula, I Do, Tony's Initiation, Men of the Midway, Heroes, Trick Time, Sun Stroke, and New Zealand Undercovers.